About our GOLD scheme

 Gaining a category of fellowship offers many benefits:

-• Lets you use post-nominal letters (AFHEA, FHEA, SFHEA).
+- Grants professional recognition, allowing you to use post-nominal letters (AFHEA, FHEA, SFHEA)

 Applying through GOLD, will give you: